njari/njari.github.io/_posts/2025-11-03-transformer-encoding.markdown

 ["The", "cat", "decided", "to", "push", "over", "the", "tumbler", "because", "it", "looked", "simply", "irresist", "able", "."]

-All these tokens are then mapped to an ID in a nD token vector space where they are clustered together based on "relatedness".
+All these tokens are then mapped to an ID in a vector space where they are clustered together based on "relatedness".
 For, eg - dogs and cats are going to be closer together than dogs and deer.
 This happens in the tokenizer and we end up with a list of nD token representations.
 This is called the input embedding.
 We're quite close to where StupidBox now knows what we're saying.
 Say, the output of the tokenizer is

 $$